-Since the pandemic has changed the work environment for many River Campus employees, the Parking office is offering a new daily permit option for those who are working yet parking onsite less often.
+Since the pandemic has changed the work environment for many River Campus employees, the Parking office offers a new daily permit option for those who are working yet parking onsite less often.
 Please see below for details and instructions.
-This program starts officially on Oct.
-26.

 Daily Permit Option

 - For employees who prefer to pay to park by the day

 - Purchase using credit card (payroll deduction not an option)